layilin/SP23-33852/bibliography.md

 - Works on Editing and Digital Edition
 ---

-Below is the bibliography of works consulted during the transcription and editorial process for the 1764 first edition of James Grainger's "The Sugar-Cane."
-Works discuss Grainger's text, eighteenth century botany and natural history, enslaved and indigenous knowledge, and editing practices.
+Below is a list of works we consulted during the transcription and editing of *The Sugar-Cane*.
+We list primary sources, secondary sources, general reference works, and works on editing and digital editions.

 ---
 ## Primary Sources

 <div class="csl-bib-body" style="line-height: 2; margin-left: 2em; text-indent:-2em;">